LAG Baden-Württemberg - Sa 11/18

 The Land court confirmed that Article 15 GDPR also exists in an employment law relationship, and a Member State is authorized to issue specific national regulations on employee data within certain limits.
 According to the GDPR, personal data is all information that relates to an identified or identifiable natural person ('data subject'), and, in an employment relationship, the employer inevitably processes personal data of its employees.

-It has been judged that the plaintiff is entitled to information about personal performance and behavioral data.
+It has been judged that the plaintiff is entitled to information about personal performance and behavioural data.
 Those personal data is considered as a special category of personal data (sensitive personal data).

 In such a case, the data subject's interest is likely to prevail due to an increased need for protection.
 The employer raised that the need for protection by whistle blowers requires unconditional protection.
-Otherwise, employees will in future refrain from notifying the employer of any misconduct, because they will be afraid to do it and they will be afraid of retaliation.
+Otherwise, employees will in future refrain from notifying the employer of any misconduct by fear of retaliation.
 However, according to the Court, these considerations are too general for a restriction of the plaintiff's right.
 The restriction of the right to information due to the predominant interest of third parties fails, because it remains unclear which concrete interests are threatened.

 Comment[edit | edit source]